IBM/icp4d-customer-churn-classifier/README.md

 ## Flow

-1. Data is loaded into Db2 Warehouse
+1. Data is loaded locally, or optionally into a Db2 Warehouse
 1. Jupyter notebook accesses data
 1. Jupyter notebook uses Brunel for information visualization
 1. Jupyter notebook uses Spark ML library to create a model